oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

 ## BELTS

+### Mounting the belts...

+Lay both of your belts on the floor (a flat surface not a carpet) and ensure that both are EXACTLY the same length.

+Then, using a sharpie, (red works well), mark a tooth on both sides 20cm vertically on both belts (this assumes a 350 printer, consider 15cm for a 300, maybe 12cm for a 250).

+Next loosen up both idlers completely.

+Then mount the belts.
+You want to be able to see when mounting that the red lines line up vertically on the front of the printer, left and right sides

+Pull the belts to reasonable tension on both sides (as tight as possible without overdoing it; you'll struggle to get them overtight unless you are pulling them towards you).

+Then once you've mounted both belts successfully to the carriage using whatever mounting mechanism you use and tightened up the belt mounts, tighten up the idlers.

 ### 1) First off we need to get your belts tuned to be 110Hz on each belts

 Methods include (all require that you turn off motors and move the gantry to 15cm/150mm from the front idlers):